metablaster/WindowsFirewallRuleset/README.md

 This method is similar to the one that follows, but instead you'll use a graphical interface which you can get from here: [GitHub Desktop][github desktop]

-You will need [git][download git], [github account][github join], and a [fork][github fork] of this repository in your github account.
+To use it you will need [github account][github join] and a [fork][github fork] of this repository in your GitHub account.

 To configure GitHub Desktop see [GitHub Desktop Documentation][github desktop docs]

 ### Using git command

-This method is similar to GitHub Desktop above but good if you want to do it in console, In addition to previously mentioned 3 requirements you will optionally also need a [SSH keys][github ssh] to check for new updates on daily, weekly or what ever other basis you want.
+This method is similar to GitHub Desktop above but good if you need to do it in console, In addition to 2 mentioned requirements for GitHub Desktop you will also need [git][download git] and optionally (but recommended) [SSH keys][github ssh]

 Follow steps below to check for updates once you installed git and cloned your own fork:

 - Right click on Start button in Windows
 - Click `Windows PowerShell` to open PowerShell